Kinsa/parking-attendant/readme.md

 Instead of checking now, I check as if it was 8am on 11/11 and see that MA93 GEG's session was full.

-That result is a bit confusing though, there are three matches.
+That result is a bit confusing though, there are ten matches.
 I add parameters to limit the timeframe to a narrower window.
 Since I know the ticket was expired at 8, I set that as the upper limit and set the lower limit to midnight.

 ```
 GET http://parking.kinsacreative.com/search?query_from=2025-11-11 00:00:00&query_to=2025-11-11 08:00:00&datetime=2025-11-11 08:00:00&vrm=MA93 GEG
 ```

-That's better, now there are two results to pick through instead of three.
-At this point, I could sort by distance ("match likelihood" in my app to bring the exact match to the front.
+That's better, now there are three results to pick through instead of three.

 --